jlinoff/moniconn/README.md

 #   VERBOSE=3     VERBOSE=2 + sample status
 ```

-### ctrl-c snapshot
+### snapshots
-You can type `ctrl-c` during a run to see a snapshot of the progress and then continue.
+You can type `ctrl-c` during a `moniconn.sh` run to see a snapshot of the progress and then continue.

+You can view the intermediate results in the CSV file at any time.
+That is how the plot example was
+generated and explains why it doesn't cover a full week.

 ### calculate seconds until midnight
 This came up while analyzing another problem and i thought that it was worth saving.